 10.1.6 Place the clamp on the masked free end of the specimen, ensuring that the clamp extends completely across the width of the specimen and is aligned to uniformly distribute the load.

-10.1.7 Allow 30 +/- 2 minutes wet-out (dwell) time prior to hanging the weight.
+10.1.7 Allow 30 2 minutes wet-out (dwell) time prior to hanging the weight.

 10.1.8 Place the test assembly in the test stand so that the free end of the test specimen is vertical, ensuring that no peel forces act on the specimen.